andreasmhallberg/readingnotes/README.md

 To search for a term in the notes online on the GitHub-page, type in the search term at the top of [the repo page](https://github.com/andreasmhallberg/readingnotes) and choose "In this repository".

-## Directories (Under evaluation)

-The following directories are used to keep the root directory a bit less bloated.
-Notes of references that does not fit any of the descriptions below are placed in the root folder.

-- `eye-tracking`: included here are studies using or discussing eye-tracking techniques, but that do not deal specifically with Arabic.

-More will be added soon.

 ## Structure and format